Collecting Sales Tax with Back-End B2B Integrations

 Of course, most B2B companies aren't affected if they only sell goods for resale.
 However, products used in business operations and as gifts or incentives are subject to VAT.
 Companies doing business in the EU face the unusual complication of adding VAT to product prices and forwarding the taxes to the appropriate tax authority.
 There are minimum sales thresholds and exemptions for food and children's clothing, but these seldom apply to B2B companies.
 Other countries have similar tax situations and customs and duties that must be calculated, collected, and forwarded.

-B2B customizations can manage these calculations effortlessly by connecting with the appropriate tax information through the API layer, getting the latest information, applying the taxes, making entries in accounting software, and generating reports.
+B2B customizations can manage these tax calculations effortlessly by connecting with the appropriate tax information through the API layer, getting the latest information, applying the taxes, making entries in accounting software, and generating reports.
 Even companies that don't currently sell in Europe might expand into this lucrative market, so getting the technology in place during platform development could make expansion a more attractive option.
 It's always important to build a platform that can grow and adapt.

 Charge Sales Tax with These Tips